Willie Spies: University of Pretoria

 Spies remained a prominent figure at his alma mater, the University of Pretoria (also known as Tuks), where he was chairperson of the Tuks Alumni Board.
 In that capacity, he became involved in a row with the Higher Education Transformation Network (HETN), a majority-black national lobby group which argued that, under Spies, the alumni board constituted an obstacle to "transformation" due to the influence of AfriForum and the FF+.

 When Spies was elected to the Tuks Council, the university's governing body, in late 2012, HETN approached the North Gauteng High Court to have the election declared invalid and "disqualify" Spies as a council member.
 Spies counter-sued for defamation in connection with remarks by HETN's executive director, Reginald Legoabe, who had said that Spies had formerly been active in various groups – the Afrikaner Studentewag and Conservative Party – whose "common goal [was] to resist the enrolment of all non-Afrikaans students and keep the University of Pretoria as an Afrikaans-only institution".

+Later career

+In November 2025, Spies resigned as chairman of Pretoria FM.

+On 14 February 2026, Spies was named the Freedom Front Plus mayoral candidate for the City of Tshwane ahead of the upcoming municipal elections.